mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     - cannot transfer to another instance

 3. Elastic IP
-    - associated with an Amazon EC3 isntance
+    - associated with an Amazon EC3 instance
     - It can be transferred toa replacement instance in the event of an instance failure
-    - it's a public address that can be sharedexternally without coupling clients to the particular isntance.
+    - it's a public address that can be sharedexternally without coupling clients to the particular instance.

 ### Virtual Firewall Protection

 Security Groups, allow you control traffic based on port, protocal and source/destination.

 By default, it doesn't allow any traffic that is not explicitly allowed by a security group rule.

+Connecting to a Linux instance using SSH:

+The public half of the key pair is stored on the instance, and the private half can then be used to connect via SSH.

 ### Instance Lifecycle